 - Content that can be optimized to increase rankings in Google

-- Conversion optimization opportunities from content that generates sufficient traffic
+- Conversion rate optimization (CRO) opportunities from content that generates sufficient traffic

-For the former, the biggest opportunities are often those that rank on page two or three for high-volume keywords.
-We use data from Ahrefs to identify these:
+For the former, the biggest opportunities are those ranking on page two or three for critical keywords.
+At Grizzle, we use data from Google Search Console, Ahrefs and various other sources to identify these:

-Using a scoring system, we then analyze each opportunity based on volume and keyword difficulty (KD) to evaluate how quickly we can get results.
+Using a scoring system, analyze each opportunity based on volume and keyword difficulty (KD) to evaluate how quickly you can improve results.

 - Content Competition: How comprehensive is the content?
 Does it include proprietary assets we don’t have access to?
 What can we add that they can’t?

 - Backlink Competition: How many domains are linking to them?
-Is the competition moderate or fierce?
+How fierce is the competition?

 - Content Opportunities: What do we need in order to create the best piece of content on this topic and overcome the competition?

-Clearscope is another tool we use at this stage, which provides data that informs us of what to include in our updated content.
+Clearscope is another tool we use at this stage, which provides data that drives what information to include in our updated content.

-Competing on backlinks is not always necessary.
-If our content provides a better experience – and is more comprehensive in nature – then it’s possible to beat the competition on better content alone.
+Re-distributing content is a critical part of the optimization process.
+However, backlink acquisition is not always necessary.
+If our content provides a better experience (and is more comprehensive in nature), then it’s possible to beat the competition simply by making our content stronger.

-For example, this article we created for Sales Hacker outranks the likes of HubSpot for a term that Ahrefs deems “Hard” to rank for.
-Even though it has far fewer backlinks than other results:
+In another example, this article we created for Sales Hacker outranks the likes of HubSpot for a keyword that’s hard to rank for.
+Even though it has far fewer backlinks than other results, we still outrank them:

 Planning and producing optimized content